16 Best Honeymoon Destinations in Florida

 Honeymooners flock to this pretty northwest town for its beaches.
 Situated just west of Tampa, Clearwater boasts beautiful, white sandy strands that beg lovers to while away a day on their shores.
 Like most Floridian beaches, the sand is white and luscious, and the shallow water is clear and bright.
 Rent a sailboat, try your hand at boogie boarding, or splash in the waves offshore.

 Romantic sunsets are made even more enjoyable when witnessed from Pier 60, where lovestruck travelers can enjoy live music, street performances, treats, and an impressively dreamy view.

-The Clearwater Aquarium is worth a visit, especially to see Winter, the rescued dolphin whose story was made famous in the Dolphin Tale film.
-And you won't get bored while touring the streets of downtown.
+The Clearwater Aquarium is worth a visit, especially if you're a fan of holding hands while gazing at adorable sea creatures.
+You won't get bored while touring the streets of downtown.
 There are plenty of shops to explore, as well as a bevy of restaurants to try.
-The impressive Clearwater Harbor and Marina offer concerts and other exhibits year-round.
+The impressive Clearwater Harbor and Marina offers concerts and other exhibits year-round.